 Main dishes were a mixture of English and bits of Italian – steak pie, lamb or chicken pies, bangers and mash, macaroni and cheese to name a few.
 They also serve burgers and hotdogs, grilled chicken and steak, some seafood meals, sandwiches, and salads.
 Desserts listed were 3: belgian waffles, sticky toffee pudding, and organic raspberry chocolate brownie – none of which we were able to try for lack of time. :/ But, we did have the cupcakes!

-Meet the pretty and wacky daughter of Joy.
+Meet Joy’s pretty and wacky daughter.
 I knew her from when she was a baby, seeing her on magazine covers and inside pages.
 It was my first time to meet her and yet, I kept laughing at her witty antics, I also kept wondering how she could be very loud (based on how her mom delivers stories) – I was surprised how soft-spoken and reserved she was although she’d pull some goofy stuff when you least expect it.
 Most of all, she is random like me, definitely had so many things to say and share.

 Bea and Joy had gammon, I believe with a side of pineapples, chips (fries) and peas.
 Hubby and I had hand-battered fish and chips – cod fillet served with chips and garden peas and sauce tartare.
 It was alright, there was no way to compare the fish flavor and crispiness since we didn’t try them from another restaurant, although Joy might have, having tasted one from a nearby restaurant.
 The servings, as we expected were enough for two, and yeah I think we didn’t finish everything since we’ve had full breakfasts a few hours before.
 Would recommend (for now) for you to try.